Smiling Men with Bad Reputations

 Smiling Men with Bad Reputations is the 1971 solo debut album by Mike Heron of the Incredible String Band (ISB).

 Listeners of The Incredible String Band can look here for what would be Heron's influence on future ISB albums.
-The trademark folk and Celtic style remained intact, but Heron added his own influences of progressive rock to the repertoire.
+The trademark folk and Celtic style remained influential, but Heron added his own influences of progressive rock to the repertoire.
 This, more or less, was his attempt at creating a commercialized sound to his music.
-Tracks like "Feast of Stephen" are clear evidence that Heron desired to create rock-orientated pieces.
-Still, Heron had folk pieces with tracks like "Flowers of the Forest", with Richard Thompson on lead guitar.
+Tracks like "Feast of Stephen" are clear evidence that Heron desired to create rock-orientated pieces contrasting somewhat with others like "Flowers of the Forest", with Richard Thompson on lead guitar.
 Heron's output would continue to show a trend in this direction for much of his solo career, and his remaining time with the ISB.

 "Warm Heart Pastry" finds Heron backed by Pete Townshend, Keith Moon of The Who, and Ronnie Lane of Small Faces (as Tommy & The Bijoux).

 The 1991 reissue features two bonus tracks, with Jimmy Page guesting on "Lady Wonder" and Elton John on "Make No Mistake".